techjay-c/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about adding Appointments:**<br>
-The system will not allow the addition of appointments that clashes with existing appointments with the same dentist or patient.
+ToothTracker will not allow the addition of appointments that clashes with existing appointments with the same dentist or patient.
 </div>

 **Example:**